keu/docs/software_versioned_docs/version-0.25/install-aws-standard.md

 cp privateCA.pem /etc/docker/certs.d/
 ```

 Finally, try running `$ astro deploy` on a test deployment.
-Create a deployment in the Astronomer UI, then run:
+Create a deployment in the Software UI, then run:

 ```sh
 mkdir demo